 Environment and Hours

-The fellow will be equipped with resources necessary to complete work-related responsibilities including an office, computer access, phone, and support staff.
+Fellows will be equipped with resources necessary to complete work-related responsibilities including office space, computer access, phone, and support staff.
 Support staff will manage scheduling appointments, insurance verification, tracking of appointments, and other indirect patient-related care functions.
-The fellow will have the full support of transcriptionist, including filing paperwork, sending out reports, and other paperwork/clerical functions.

 Psychology fellows typically work Monday through Friday and have no on-call or overnight duties.
 Fellows work a 45-50 hour work week dependent on clinical and paperwork demands.
 The end and start times of the day will depend on that specific day’s schedule.
-The fellow is expected to have 20 patient billable contact hours per week on average.
-Fellows will see patients only supported by a supervisor on site.
+Fellows are expected to have 20 billable patient contact hours per week on average.
+Fellows will see patients only when supported by a supervisor on site.